2004 Thomas & Uber Cups Preliminaries for Africa

 The 2004 Thomas & Uber Cups Preliminaries for Africa were the African qualifiers for the 2004 Thomas & Uber Cup in Jakarta, Indonesia.
 The tournament was held at the Pretoria Showgrounds in Pretoria, South Africa.
-The tournament was held from 22 to 26 February 2004.
+The tournament was held from 23 to 25 February 2004.

+This was the first time a sole African qualifying zone was established, which granted African teams a quota in the final tournament.
+A total of 7 men's teams and 7 women's teams took part in the event.
+Hosts South Africa finished in first place in both men's and women's team events and directly qualified for the 2004 Thomas & Uber Cup.